How the U.S. Patrols Its Borders

 Refugees and Displaced Persons

-In 2018, National Guard personnel were deployed along the southern border as part of a joint operation with CBP known as Guardian Support.
-Their mission was to assist border agents with logistics, administrative duties, surveillance, and intelligence analysis, as well as to provide aerial and mechanical support.
-By August 2020, the Pentagon had sent up to about 2,500 National Guard members [PDF] to aid CBP in the border states of Arizona, California, New Mexico, and Texas.
+In 2018, guard members were deployed along the southern border as part of a joint operation with CBP known as Guardian Support.
+Their mission was to assist border agents with logistics, administrative duties, surveillance, and intelligence analysis, as well as provide aerial and mechanical support.
+By August 2020, the Pentagon had sent more than 2,500 National Guard members [PDF] to aid CBP in the border states of Arizona, California, New Mexico, and Texas.
+The Trump administration kept National Guard troops there through 2020, even as apprehensions of migrants plummeted and other National Guard personnel were deployed to assist with the pandemic response.
+In mid-2021, the Biden administration announced that as many as three thousand military personnel would assist CBP and DHS until September 2022.

 When are active-duty troops deployed there?